Kula Gourava

-The movie was Rajkumar's first movie in which he played a triple role.It is also his only black and white movie where he played a triple role.The movie was remade in Telugu in 1972 as Kula Gowravam starring N. T. Rama Rao, Aarathi with Jayanthi reprising her role.
-It was also remade in Tamil in 1974 as Kula Gowravam starring R. Muthuraman, Jayasudha with Jayanthi reprising her role.
+The movie was Rajkumar's first movie in which he played a triple role.
+It is also his only black and white movie where he played a triple role.The movie was remade in Telugu in 1972 as Kula Gowravam starring N. T. Rama Rao and Aarathi with Jayanthi reprising her role.
+It was also remade in Tamil in 1974 as Kula Gowravam starring R. Muthuraman and Jayasudha with Jayanthi reprising her role again.

 Cast

 Soundtrack

 The music of the film was composed by T. G. Lingappa and lyrics for the soundtrack written by Chi.
 Udaya Shankar, R. N. Jayagopal and Vijaya Narasimha.